ToolJet/ToolJet/docs/docs/sso/google.md

 </div>

-Lastly, set the `client id` in google manage sso page.
+Lastly, set the `client id` in google manage SSO page.
 This value will be available from your [Google cloud console credentials page](https://console.cloud.google.com/apis/credentials)

 The Google sign-in button will now be available in your ToolJet login screen, if you are not enabled multiple organization.